-- 1. Fully centralised implementation The function is implemented in a fully centralised solution.
+1. Fully centralised implementation - The function is implemented in a fully centralised solution.
 UNI interface is implemented in the centralised application.
 All the network topology information is automatically handled by the function.
 This implementation can be applied to all network products (including legacy) without a network element field upgrade.
-Such a centralised solution is provided with NNI and NMI interface to allow interworking with the other control planes. - 2.
-Centralised routing function, distributed routing protocol A signalling protocol is implemented in the embedded software of the network elements, this will speed up the path implementation process.
+Such a centralised solution is provided with NNI and NMI interface to allow interworking with the other control planes.

+2. Centralised routing function, distributed routing protocol - A signalling protocol is implemented in the embedded software of the network elements, this will speed up the path implementation process.
 The signalling protocol is compatible with the traditional OSI based DCN.
 For some protection schemes, the network elements will also have the capability to store the alternate route without implementing it prior to failure occurrence.
-The path computation function will remain centralised. - 3.
-Fully distributed implementation Fully standard UNI interfaces are integrated in the network elements, thus avoiding the need for adapter devices.
+The path computation function will remain centralised.

+3. Fully distributed implementation - Fully standard UNI interfaces are integrated in the network elements, thus avoiding the need for adapter devices.
 A fully distributed control plane is available directly in the network elements.
 This features a Link Management Protocol (LMP) for automatic neighbour discovery, an IP-based Link State Routing Protocol (OSPF-TE) for automatic topology and resource discovery and a signalling protocol with explicit routing capability (RSVP-TE).
 Centralised functions (e.g., client database) will continue to be supported.

-12 EQUIPMENT ARCHITECTURE
+11 EQUIPMENT ARCHITECTURE

-12.1 Block Diagram
+11.1 Block Diagram

-Figure 15 shows the general block diagram of the OMS3240.
+Figure 15 shows the general block diagram of OMS3250.

-Figure 15: OMS3240 General Block Diagram
+Figure 15: OMS3250 General Block Diagram

-The units which constitute the OMS3240 are detailed in the following table:
+The units which constitute the OMS3250 are detailed in the following table:

-Unit QTY Description Primary Switch Unit 1 Constitutes the HO-VC switching subsystem whose functions are described in Section 8 Line Unit Up to 4 Provides the STM-64 Optical Line interface.
-Tributary Unit Up to 10 Provides the tributary interfaces according to the type of fitted units (2 of the 10 are shared line/trib slots).
-Contr/Comms Unit 1 (including 2 SMC) Provides the high level control of the equipment, the F (Local Craft Terminal) and Q interfaces, together with the access to the DCC channels.
-Alarm Unit 1 Provides local alarm indications (power fail, temperature, ground contacts and rack alarms) LO-VC Switch Up to 12 Provides the LO-VC switching subsystem and tributary interfaces
+Unit QTY Description Primary Switch Unit 1 Constitutes the HO-VC switching subsystem whose functions are described in Section 7 Secondary Switch Unit 3 Constitutes the switching subsystem whose functions are described in Section 7 Tributary Unit Up to 32 Provides the tributary interfaces according to the type of fitted units Contr/Comms Unit 1 (including 2 SMC) Provides the high level control of the equipment, the F (Local Craft Terminal) and Q interfaces, together with the access to the DCC channels.
+Alarm Unit 1 Provides local alarm indications (power fail, temperature, ground contacts and rack alarms)

-LTU PSU 2 Provides derived voltage to the LTUs (also provide V.11/G.703 Auxiliary interfaces) Battery LTU 2 Provides filtered subrack feed voltage to the cards LTI PSUs and fans.
-Management LTU 1 Provides physical connectors for Q interface, F interface, and extension subrack (also provides EOW interface) Sync LTU 1 Provides external synchronisation input and output interfaces (also provides Ground contact and rack alarm interfaces) Fan tray unit 5 Maintains correct environmental temperature Optional units Primary Switch Unit 1 Provides protection.
-Contr/Comms Unit 1 (including 2 SMC) Provides protection.
+LO-VC Switch Up to 32 Provides the LO-VC switching subsystem and tributary interfaces LTU PSU 2 Provides derived voltage to the LTUs (also provides V.11/G.703 Auxiliary interfaces) Battery LTU 2 Provides filtered subrack feed voltage to the cards LTU PSUs and fans.
+Management LTU 1 Provides physical connectors for Q interface, F interface, and extension subrack (also provides EOW interface) Sync LTU 1 Provides external synchronisation input and output interfaces (also provides Ground contact and rack alarm interfaces) Fan tray unit 5 or 10 Maintains correct environmental temperature Optional units Primary Switch Unit 1 Provides protection.
+Secondary Switch Unit 3 Provides protection Contr/Comms Unit 1 (including 2 SMC) Provides protection.
 Auxiliary Unit 1 Provides communication channels for service functions